TakanashiHadesu/-J-ProjectFiles_2026ver./README.md

 # -J-ProjectFiles_2026ver.
-Project files for my original song "J".
+- **Project files for my original song "J".**
+- **This repository contains only the project files.
+Third-party samples and commercial plugins are NOT included.**

 ## Original song by JiMoo
 - YouTube: [Google](https://www.youtube.com/@JiMooEN)